ethanwicker/ethanwicker.github.io/_posts/2021-01-27-logistic-regression-002.md

 ![2021-01-27-logistic-regression-002-fig-1.png](/assets/img/2021-01-27-logistic-regression-002-fig-1.png){: .mx-auto.d-block :}

 From the plot, we don't see the characteristic $S$-shaped sigmoid function of the logistic regression model.
 Instead, we do see a sigmoid function, but it more-or-less appears equivalent to a linear function for the particular domain of our data.
-Clearly, `age` alone is not explained our `survived` response variable well.
+Clearly, `age` alone is not explaining our `survived` response variable well.

 Before adding new predictors to our model, let's perform the same regression as above using the statsmodels library.

-#### statsmodels' `Logit()`
+#### statsmodels: `Logit()`

 statsmodels provides two functions for performing logistic regression.
 The first is the `Logit()` function provided in the `discrete_model` module.
-The second is the `GLM()` function provided.
+The second is the `GLM()` function.
 We'll explore the `Logit()` function first.

 ```python